 Entrepreneurs and governments in emerging economies mostly depend on foreign lending institutions for long-term loans.
 But repaying a dollar loan, while operating in a volatile economic environment with fluctuating local currencies, can be a risky business.

-TCX, an initiative of the Dutch FMO and Ministry of Foreign Affairs, derisks crossborder investments by hedging a possible currency mismatch.
+TCX, an initiative of FMO, the Dutch development bank, and the Dutch Ministry of Foreign Affairs, derisks crossborder investments by hedging a possible currency mismatch.
 The fund, the worlds’ only so far, as such enables long-term local currency financing and opens up emerging economies for risk-taking investors.

 Since 2007 TCX has hedged over US$5 billion in loans, benefitting an estimated 1 million small and medium entrepreneurs in 68 countries worldwide.